 Threats to Salamander Conservation: Illegal Activities and Ignorance.

 Nonetheless, the sad part is, during the breeding season, many locals from the nearby villages indulge in illegal activities of catching and selling these endangered species of salamanders.
 Another problem during the formation of the seasonal pool is that some visitors and locals indulge in swimming and enter the lake to click pictures.
 Entering the lake will have a direct and adverse effect on the natural cycle of salamander.
 Despite the wire fence and the regulations inscribed on board at the entrance, the majority do not pay heed to the rules and jump to the other side of the restricted area.
 Also, the locals ignorantly cut the grass on the periphery of the lake.
 This results in complications for the Salamander to lay their eggs.

 Since Namthing Pokhari is one of the tourist attractions, to make the crises even disastrous, the tourists indulge in catching the salamander for their entertainment.
 The majority of the tourists not only catch the salamander but even take them home with them.
 The salamanders remain in a state of hibernation during the dry wintertime.
 Unfortunately, the tourists pay 200 -300 per salamander to the local children.
 Therefore, the salamander hibernating in the periphery of the lake is searching for and pulled out of their hibernation.
 The process will create biological destruction and affect the breeding cycle.

 Until 1970-1978 Namthing Pokhari was richly enveloped by indigenous woodland.
 Due to the illegal encroachment, the species have come to the verge of extinction.
 However, to conserve these endangered species, the local youths of Shelpu Hills have formed Namthing Pokhari Sangrakshan Samity 2013.
-Much awareness is required amongst the masses so as to protect these endangered species from vanishing from the face of the earth.
+Urgent awareness needed to protect endangered species and prevent their extinction from the earth.